 “Yes,” agreed the pedagogue, “he might.
 But they don’t usually.”

-Present day Danish pedagogy sees child upbringing and the relationships between the young person, the family and society in a democratic and humanistic way – for example, a survey conducted in 2009 by Copenhagen Council listed the values that parents and pedagogues feel to be most important for children to learn in early years settings as self-worth, independence, consideration for others, and tolerance.
-They also consider the important experiences children should have in these settings to be those that are of and in nature, with animals, and involving peace and tranquillity.
+Present day Danish pedagogy sees child upbringing and the relationships between the young person, the family and society in a democratic and humanistic way – for example, a survey conducted by Copenhagen Council listed the values that parents and pedagogues feel to be most important for children to learn in early years settings:

 Of course, not all kindergartens in Denmark are specific forest or nature kindergartens or have forest groups.
 Many settings just use the outdoor area that they have available, but even in these the children will be outside for part of each day all year round.